drewm1980/multi_view_stereo_benchmark/README.md

 1. On the upside, our imgages are all captured simultaneously, so there is no illumination variation between shots, as there is with a spherical gantry
 1. We do not have a fancy online interface for viewing results or submissions, etc...

 A note about rigor: this is NOT a research oriented benchmark.
-I am developing it in one day.
-Think of it as a tool for us to use in communication with vendors, that is at least better than looking at one point cloud and going "meh, looks good..."
+It only aspires to be more rigorous than evaluating point clouds just by looking at them.

 ## Dependencies